Raw turkey for dogs is a lean protein that’s chock-full of vital minerals and vitamins.

 Both chicken and duck feet are about 4-6 inches in length and weigh about an ounce.
 They’re a great source of chondroitin and glucosamine which are needed for joint health.

-If you have a smaller dog but would still like to take advantage of the raw turkey bones, I recommend grinding them with a meat grinder such as the Weston Butcher Series #32.
+If you have a smaller dog but would still like to take advantage of the raw turkey bones, I recommend grinding them with heavy duty meat grinders such as these.

 It’s powerful enough to grind turkey necks and chicken leg quarters.